dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 A named type may provide notational convenience if it helps avoid writing out complex types over and over again.
 The advantage is small when the underlying type is simple like `float64`, but big for complicated types, as we will see when we discuss structs.

 Named types also make it possible to define new behaviors for values of the type.
-These behaviors are expressed as a set of functions associated with the type, called the type’s methods.
-We’ll look at *methods* in detail in Chapter 6 but will give a taste of the mechanism here.
+These behaviors are expressed as a set of functions associated with the type, called the type's methods.
+We'll look at *methods* in detail in Chapter 6 but will give a taste of the mechanism here.

-The declaration below, in which the `Celsius` parameter `c` appears before the function name, associates with the `Celsius` type a method named `String` that returns c’s numeric value followed by °C:
+The declaration below, in which the `Celsius` parameter `c` appears before the function name, associates with the `Celsius` type a method named `String` that returns c's numeric value followed by °C:
 ```go
   func (c Celsius) String() string { return fmt.Sprintf("%g°C", c) }
 ```